Leo Alkemade: Television

-He was one of the actors in the satirical television show Kanniewaarzijn presented by Astrid Joosten.
-In 2021, Alkemade and Dennis Weening were among the duos to present De Dansmarathon, a show in which contestants need to dance for fifty hours to win 100,000 euros.
+He was one of the comedians in the 2019 season of the game show Echt Waar?! presented by Jan Versteegh.
+In 2020, Alkemade succeeded Guus Meeuwis as team captain in the quiz show Ik hou van Holland.
+Richard Groenendijk succeeded him as team captain in 2023.
+In 2021, he was one of the team captains in the quiz show Iedereen is van de wereld presented by Jan Versteegh.
+In the quiz, each team has to answer questions which are based on interviews that were conducted with people around the world.
+Alkemade and Dennis Weening were among the duos to present De Dansmarathon, a show in which contestants need to dance for fifty hours to win 100,000 euros.
 In the same year, he was one of the team captains in the quiz show The Bettle presented by Hélène Hendriks in which two teams answer questions about association football.

 He was one of the presenters of the 2021 show Missions Impossible in which people attempt to complete a challenge.
+Hélène Hendriks, Jan Versteegh and Dennis van der Geest were also presenters of the show.
 In 2022, Alkemade and Leonie ter Braak presented the game show Van je familie moet je het hebben in which a contestant and their family attempt to answer the same questions to win a certain amount of money.

+Since 2023, he appears in the comedy television show LOL: Last One Laughing which airs on Prime Video.
+The show is the Dutch version of the Japanese television show Documental.
+The film series De Tatta's also became a television series on Prime Video, titled De Tatta's: De Serie, with Alkemade and others reprising their roles.
+The first season of the show aired in 2024.
+The second season began in June 2026.